1099-DA Reconciliation Service

 Ready to Get Your 1099-DA Reconciled?

 Not sure what documents to gather?
-Use the crypto filing checklist to make sure you have everything ready.
+Use the crypto filing checklist to gather the records available for intake.